Overview of Irish Law

 The final module considers what happens when a business runs into financial difficulties.
 In respect of companies, this module covers company voluntary arrangements, administration, and receivership as well as liquidation and striking off.
 In respect of individuals, including partners, it looks at individual voluntary arrangements and bankruptcy.

-Please note: After you have purchased the online Overview of Irish Law course, you will receive your log-in instructions and an activation code within 1 working business day.
+Please note: After you have purchased the online Overview of Irish Law course, you will receive your log-in instructions.
 This will then enable you to complete the online course.

 Should you have any questions at all on the process, please contact Milena Delany in the Member Services Department email@example.com